skip to main content

 Grades 3-11

 The English Language Arts and Literacy and Mathematics assessments are end-of-course exams.
-Students in grades 3–8 take corresponding grade level math and ELA/L assessments.
+Students in Grades 3–8 take corresponding grade level math and ELA/L assessments.
 English 10 and Algebra I students will participate in MCAP assessments to fulfill graduation requirements.
 Algebra II is also given as an end of course assessment to determine college and career readiness.
 MCAP is the Maryland designed replacement to the previous Partnership for Assessment of Readiness for College and Careers (PARCC) program.

 The Maryland Comprehensive Assessment Program (MCAP) – Social Studies